 Crisis Assistance Response and Engagement (CARE) Dashboard

-Chicago’s Crisis Assistance Response and Engagement (CARE) team seeks to ensure that individuals experiencing a mental health crisis are assisted by teams of behavioral health professionals, with resources to address their unmet health and social needs.
-The CARE team responds to 911 calls with a mental health component Monday-Friday 10:30am-4:00pm in three pilot areas.
+Chicago’s Crisis Assistance Response and Engagement (CARE) team seeks to ensure that individuals experiencing a mental health crisis and substance use overdose are assisted by teams of behavioral health professionals, with resources to address their unmet health and social needs.
+The CARE team responds to 911 calls with a mental health component Monday-Friday 10:30am-4:00pm in 11 pilot areas.
 When the CARE team responds to an individual in crisis they offer de-escalation, mental health assessment, referrals to community services, and transport to community-based destinations as appropriate.
 The CARE team conducts follow up at 1, 7, and 30 days with all individuals that they encounter.

 For more information on the CARE Program, please contact: CAREProgram@cityofchicago.org

 All names and genders in the stories here have been changed to